khanhpnq/5-in-a-row-bot/README.md

 ## Summary

-Five-in-a-row (or gomoku) is a common game worldwide.
-Through its simplicity, the game attracts millions of players.
-Multiple AI-based bots have been built and won human player in chess and go, however gomoku remains an untouched territory thanks to its simplicity (or lack of interests, who knows).
+Five-in-a-row (or gomoku) is a common game worldwide, played by millions of players.
+Multiple AI bots have been built and beat human players in chess and go, however gomoku remains an untouched territory thanks to its simplicity (or lack of interests, who knows).

 ## Background